Jordaneisenburger/fallback-studio/src/pwa-studio/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: Bug report
-about: Report a bug you've found in our code!
+about: Create a report to help us improve
-title: "[bug]: A short, simple sentence describing the bug"
+title: ""
 labels: bug
 assignees: ''
 ---